AlfredBoatengDA/World-Food-Production---Agriculture/README.md

 ###  Overview of Findings

 * Global food production more than doubled from 1990 to 2021 after a volatile and low-production period in the 1980s.
-Food production more than doubled between 1990 and 2021 after a volatile and low-production period in the 1980s, hvaing the lowest drop in 1983.
+Food production more than doubled between 1990 and 2021 after a volatile and low-production period in the 1980s, having the lowest drop in 1983.
 This turning point reflects expanded trade, mechanization, and increased food demand due to population growth.
+* Peru stands out as the top-producing country in total crop volume, followed by Argentina with sugarcane accounting for an overwhelming production of its total agricultural output.
 * Sugarcane dominates globally, making up 33% of total output.
 Its tropical adaptability and utility in biofuels make it indispensable across all continent followed by Wheat and Rice.

-*
+&nbsp;

+&nbsp;

+# 4. Insights Deep Dive

+&nbsp;

+### The Evolution of Global Food Production (1960–2021)
+#### 1. Time Series Analysis:  Tracking Growth and Volatility Over Six Decades
+* The story of global food production begins with a modest and volatile performance from the 1960s through the 1980s.
+After a period of instability and the lowest recorded output in
+  1983, the sector rebounded sharply in the 1990s, global production entered a new era.
+This surge reflects the impact of technological advances, globalization of trade, and rising
+  demand from population growth.
+By 2021, global food production had more than doubled, reflecting rapid agricultural transformation.
+The post-2000 surge represents a turning point fueled by policy reforms and emerging economies.

+&nbsp;

+#### 2. The Global Map of Food Production:  Regional Engines of Growth
+* As this transformation unfolded, the map of global food production evolved alongside it.
+Africa leads with 478 billion of production volume and contributing 30% of global output with remarkable stability and untapped potential due to its vast uncultivated arable land.
+Despite infrastructural challenges, it maintains a low production volatility 0.40%.
+Western
+  Africa FAO, Morocco, Mozambique are leading the charge.
+* Asia produces 347 billion units, contributing 22% to global production with a volatility slightly higher than Africa at 0.46%.
+Leading producers include Armenia, followed by Saudi
+  Arabia, and Nepal.
+Asia is generally a net food-importing region despite extensive production.